easegress-io/easegress/doc/user_cases/reverse_proxy.md

 ```

 The example above uses a token introspection server, which is provide by `endpoint` filed for validation.
-It also support `Self-Encoded Access Tokens mode` which will require a JWT related configuration related.
+It also support `Self-Encoded Access Tokens mode` which will require a JWT related configuration included.
 Check it out in Easegress filter doc if needed.
 [5]

 ### More Livingness: Resilience of Service